ChartsCSS/ChartsCSS.org/src/components/README.md

 ## External Components

 With semantic markup in mind, some components can be displayed using separate HTML tags.
-You are not required to display them with the chart, but if you do, you can choose where to display them.
+You are not required to display those components with the chart, but if you do, you can choose where to display them.

 * [Title](./title/)
 * [Legend](./legend/)